 This time quantum parameter is implemented using the QuantumKeeper construct already available in TLM2.0.
 The main difference comes from the fact that this class is just used to manage the synchronization interval between two null messages.
-More precisely, the sync() function of QuantumKeeper is not used directly, because it implicitly calls a wait(x) statement (x being a time delay, which is valid in TLM2.0 but forbidden in the presented distributed time approach).
-The only needed part in this function is the reset() feature.
+More precisely, the sync() function of QuantumKeeper is not used at all, because it implicitely calls a wait(x) statement (x being a time delay, which is valid in TLM2.0 but forbidden in the presented distributed time approach).